Burton Clarke: Reception

 Clarke is known for the realism and detail of his art style, his radical use of heavy shading/lighting in black-and-white comics, and for tackling sensitive issues such as the intersection of race and sexuality, as well as internalized racism and homophobia.
 In "Cy Ross and the SQ Syndrome" he confronts the internalized racism which comes with being a "snow queen", while "The Satyr" confronts the ways in which internalized homophobia can lead to violence.
 His work has been recognized for the importance and rarity of its subject matter at the time, as well as its use in discussions about pornographic content and government funding for AIDS research.

-Contemporaries such as Jerry Mills and Howard Cruse have both expressed an admiration of Clarke's art and a desire to see him be more prolific in his output.
+Jerry Mills and Howard Cruse both expressed an admiration for Clarke's art and a desire to see him be more prolific in his output.

 Activism

 Clarke is active in AIDS awareness and in 1987 contributed panel art to the GMHC "Safer Sex Comix" project in 1987, an attempt to spread awareness about AIDS and eroticize safe-sex practices such as using condoms.